-On October 31, 2017, the Office of the Comptroller Currency ("OCC") released OCC Bulletin 2017-48, Updated Guidance: Bank Enforcement Actions and Related Matters, updating its internal policies and procedures regarding bank enforcement actions and related matters.
-The update is a continuation of the OCC's effort, following recommendations from an international peer review report in December 2013, to revise its policies to promote consistency and to implement better controls of its processes.
+In October 2017, the Office of the Comptroller of the Currency ("OCC") released OCC Bulletin 2017-48,1 Updated Guidance: Bank Enforcement Actions and Related Matters, updating its internal policies and procedures regarding bank enforcement actions and related matters.
+The update is a continuation of the OCC's effort, following recommendations from an international peer review report in December 2013,2 to revise its policies to promote consistency and to implement better controls of its processes.